felixgao1226/CSC311/output.md

       Name      UTORid
       --------- ----------
       Leo Lei   leisong1
+      Felix Gao gaoyuc10
+      Wille Jiang jian1223
+      Hans Li     lidongq1

-2.  **Goals and Expectations** What does each member want to achieve from this project?
+3.  **Goals and Expectations** What does each member want to achieve from this project?
 Are your goals aligned as a group?

     **Answer:**